lsst/pipelines_lsst_io/install/newinstall.rst

 Here is how :command:`newinstall.sh` prepares the environment:

-- Identifies your operating system and compilers to determine what EUPS binary packages should be installed (the EUPS package root, see :ref:`newinstall-binary-packages`).
+- Identifies your operating system and compilers to determine what EUPS binary packages should be installed (the *EUPS package root,* see :ref:`newinstall-binary-packages`).
-- Installs a specific version of Python, through Miniconda, that is compatible with EUPS binary packages (see :ref:`newinstall-miniconda`).
+- Installs a specific version of Python, through Miniconda_, that is compatible with EUPS binary packages (see :ref:`newinstall-miniconda`).
 - Installs Conda packages that the LSST Science Pipelines depends on (see :ref:`python-deps`).
 - Checks for :command:`git` on your systems and offers to install it if necessary.
 - Installs EUPS_, the package manager used by the LSST software stack.